code-charity/youtube/README.md

 ## Features

 You can learn more about features on [the page](https://github.com/ImprovedTube/ImprovedTube/wiki/Features).
-And more coming in ImprovedTube 2.0

 ## Browsers support